Control4D: Efficient 4D Portrait Editing with Text: Experiment

 \section{Experiment}

-We primarily conducted experiments on the dynamic Tensor4D dataset, which captures dynamic half-body human videos by four sparsely positioned, fixed RGB cameras.
+We primarily conduct experiments on the dynamic Tensor4D dataset, which captures dynamic half-body human videos by four sparsely positioned, fixed RGB cameras.
 The calibration is performed using a checkerboard.
 Each data sample captures a diverse range of human motions in 1-2 minute duration.
-For our experiments, we extracted 2-second segments, consisting of 50 frames, from the full-length videos for 4D reconstruction and editing.
+For our experiments, we extract 2-second segments, consisting of 50 frames, from the full-length videos for 4D reconstruction and editing.
 Furthermore, to showcase the capabilities of our method in 360-degree scenes, we also select scanned human models from Twindom~\cite{yu2021function4d} dataset for additional evaluation.
+Please refer to the suppl. for more experiment details.